-- Gardening accidents – such as getting a foot caught in a lawn mower and cutting off a toe.
+- Gardening accidents – such as getting a foot caught in a lawnmower and cutting off a toe.

 Medical negligence Leading To Toe Injuries And Amputations

 Every medical practitioner has a duty of care towards their patients.
-When they fail in this duty of care in a negligent manner, which directly results in harm to the patient, then a valid route to claiming clinical negligence compensation will exists.
+When they fail in this duty of care in a negligent manner, which directly results in harm to the patient, then a valid route to claiming clinical negligence compensation will exist.

 Accident Claims UK has the knowledge and experience required to take on major institutions such as the NHS or private healthcare providers.
 Contact us on the number at the bottom of this page so we can help you with your claim.

 Accidents At Work Leading To Amputated Toe Injuries